TraceRainbolt/DeepSeaAI/README.md

 # DeepSeaAI
 Deep Sea animal classifier for AI.

-A deep learning tool to find and calssify fish species in images
+A deep learning tool to find and classify fish species in images

 1. Place all images to scan in object_detection
 2. Run detect_objects.py